micromark/micromark-extension-frontmatter/readme.md

 Support frontmatter (YAML, TOML, and more).

-The exports are functions that can be called with options and return extensions, respectively for the micromark parser (to tokenize frontmatter; can be passed in `extensions`) and the default HTML compiler (to ignore frontmatter; can be passed in `htmlExtensions`).
+The exports are functions that can be called with options and return extensions for the micromark parser (to tokenize frontmatter; can be passed in `extensions`) and the default HTML compiler (to ignore frontmatter; can be passed in `htmlExtensions`).